EricLBuehler/mistral.rs/README.md

         ```bash
         cargo install --path mistralrs-server --features cuda
         ```
-6) The build process will output a binary `misralrs-server` at `./target/release/mistralrs-server` which may be copied into the working directory with the following command:
+6) The build process will output a binary `mistralrs-server` at `./target/release/mistralrs-server` which may be copied into the working directory with the following command:

     *Example on Ubuntu:*
     ```
     cp ./target/release/mistralrs-server ./mistralrs-server
     ```

-7) Use our APIs and integrations
+7) Use our APIs and integrations:

     [APIs and integrations list](#apis-and-integrations)